jasonflorentino/ggts/README.md

 A web app for Go Train schedules written in Go lang

 TODO:
-- Selecting element from the FROM drop down should clear the timetable.
 - Add Date selector for dates other than today. maybe just tomorrow selector?
-- Add SQLite for caching destination data to avoid hitting gotransit on every request
-- 5 or 10 min TTL is probs ok.
+- Choose to allow non-direct trips?
+  - but how to layout transfers?

 # Development
 You need tailwind CLI:
 https://tailwindcss.com/blog/standalone-cli

-- Create .env files
+- Create .env file
-    - `.env.local` will take precedence over `.env` vars of the same key
 ```
 cp .env.template .env
-cp .env.template .env.local
 ```
 - Run air
 ```